d6t/d6tflow/README.md

 ![Badge](https://www.kdnuggets.com/images/tkb-1904-p.png "Badge")
 ![Badge](https://www.kdnuggets.com/images/tkb-1902-g.png "Badge")

+## When to use d6tflow?

+* Data engineering: prepare data - eg load, filter, join - with pandas or dask
+* Data science: analyze data - eg EDA, feature engineering, model training and evaluation, with ANY ML library including sklearn, pytorch, keras

 ## What can d6tflow do for you?

 * Build a data workflow made up of tasks with dependencies and parameters